RishabhRD/450DSA/dynamic_programming/important.md

 It is like LIS but we need to sort first basis on first element of pair because subsequence is not given in question.

+## 24.cc : Maximum size square problem

+Thinking of logic that we should put 0 if 1 is not there and min of all 3 plus one was not thought by me.
+That is bad.
+But this logic is being used by many questions and I was not able to think of putting 0 thing.
+I should remember it.